Skip to content

 Why is Something So Pretty Such a Problem

 Spotted lanternflies are called many things—some unprintable—but almost never “ugly.”
-Once you get past the standard human bug‑revulsion, they’re surprisingly handsome at every stage.
-This is deeply inconvenient, because it makes them far too easy to admire while you’re trying to squash them.
+This is deeply inconvenient, because it makes them far too easy to admire while you’re trying to kill them.
 Once you get past the instinctive aversion to insects, they’re striking at every stage of their life cycle.
-And while a few species mimic their appearance, once you’ve spent any time searching for them online, they are easily recognized.
+And while some species mimic their appearance, once you’ve spent any time searching for them online, they are relatively easily recognized.

 What isn’t a myth is their ability to make being outdoors miserable.
-A heavy hatch can turn a pleasant afternoon into something that feels more like a low‑budget horror film.
+A large SLF gathering can turn a pleasant afternoon into something that feels more like a low‑budget horror film.
+And remember, while light to moderate feeding on mature hardwood trees typically has minimal to negligible impact on growth, saplings suffer more, and severe feeding can slow growth.

 What’s on the Menu